 How you may be at risk

-- A fire breaks out in your kitchen due to old wiring, damaging more than half of your $1 million home.
+Consider these scenarios: A fire breaks out out in your kitchen due to old wiring, damaging more than half of your $1 million home.
 Your architect advises you that the county you live in requires you to demolish the undamaged portion of your home to rebuild it entirely to comply with today’s building codes and regulations.
 Wiring upgrades will cost $40,000, and demolition of the undamaged portion of the home will cost even more.
+Are you covered?

-- A pipe breaks in the attic of your 5,000-square-foot home while you are away on vacation, resulting in severe water damage.
+A pipe breaks in the attic of your 5,000-square-foot home while you are away on vacation, resulting in severe water damage.
 In the process of reconstructing your home, you discover that among other building code requirements, you have to install a fire sprinkler system, which will cost $10,000.
-That’s in addition to the other code upgrade costs and rebuilding your home to match its original unique features.
+That’s in addition to the other code upgrade costs and the cost of rebuilding your home to match its original unique features.
+Are you covered?

-- A tree falls and takes out a huge portion of your house.
+A tree falls and takes out a huge portion of your house.
 Reconstruction of the damaged portion will cost more than 50% of the insured replacement cost of the structure.
-City authorities are requiring you to tear down the standing portion of your home to rebuild it entirely to code, which includes upgrades to roofing materials and energy efficient windows.
+City authorities are requiring you to tear down the standing portion of your home to rebuild it entirely to code, which includes upgrades to roofing materials and energy-efficient windows.
+Are you covered?

-- A fire destroys your $2 million home, which sits on two acres of land in California.
-To make matters worse, in order to comply with fire prevention and loss reduction set-back laws, your home has to be moved three feet to ensure it is at least 30 feet away from your property line.5 Moving your home will cost as much as rebuilding it to its original state.
+A fire destroys your $2 million home, which sits on 2 acres of land.
+To make matters worse, in order to comply with fire prevention and loss reduction setback laws, your home has to be moved 6 feet to ensure it is at least 30 feet away from your property line.
+Moving your home will cost as much as rebuilding it to its original state.
+Are you covered?

 If you do incur a significant loss to your home, it’s important to be prepared.
-Talk to your agent about whether or not you are adequately protected for building ordinance and law coverage to help protect you for the unexpected increased costs of rebuilding your home to code.
+Talk to your agent about whether or not you are adequately protected for building ordinance and law coverage to help shield you from the unexpected increased costs of rebuilding your home to code.

 Nationwide Private Client offers these added benefits:

-- Deductible waiver — Your homeowners deductible will be waived for a covered total loss.6 With our protection endorsement, deductibles up to $50,000 are waived for a covered loss over $50,000.6
+- Deductible waiver: Your homeowners deductible will be waived for a covered total loss.5 With our protection endorsement, deductibles up to $25,000 are waived for a covered loss over $50,000.5

-- Loss of use — We know it takes time to rebuild.
-If you are required to leave your home during reconstruction, we include loss of use coverage to pay for the increase in your normal living expenses necessary to maintain your standard of living for the reasonable amount of time required to restore your home to a habitable condition — with no dollar limit or deductible.
+- Loss of use: We know it takes time to rebuild.
+If you are required to leave your home during reconstruction, we include loss of use coverage to pay for the increase in your normal living expenses necessary to maintain your standard of living for the reasonable amount of time required to restore your home to a habitable condition — with no dollar limit or deductible.3

-- Realty tax increased assessment — With our protection endorsement, we will pay up to $25,000 for any additional county tax assessments the first year after your home is rebuilt, when they are increased due to a covered loss.
+- Realty tax assessment increase: With our protection endorsement, we will pay up to $25,000 for any additional county tax assessments the first year after your home is rebuilt, when they are increased due to a covered loss.6

 Coverages and limits may vary by state.
-Other limitations and exclusion may apply.
+Other limitations and exclusions may apply.